SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

   their statistical weight (``"w"``), their quantum parameter (``"chi"``, only for species with radiation losses) or the fields interpolated at their  positions (``"Ex"``, ``"Ey"``, ``"Ez"``, ``"Bx"``, ``"By"``, ``"Bz"``).

+..
+Note:: Here, interpolated fields are normally computed after the Maxwell solver.
+  They may thus differ by half a timestep from those computed at the middle of the timestep to push particles.
+When exact values are needed, use the option :py:data:`keep_interpolated_fields`.

 ----